 Do you consider yourself a content marketing professional?

-When it comes to content marketing, the tools you use and the strategy you employ will have a major impact on the end result.
+When it comes to content marketing, the tools you use and the strategies you employ will have a major impact on the end result.

 It doesn’t matter if you’re a content marketing beginner or have many years experience under your belt, this post could change your approach, in the future.